Impact of galactic distributions in celestial capture of dark matter: Introduction

 The rest of the paper is organized as follows.
 In section \ref{sec:formalism}, we describe the general formalism associated with the capture of DM inside celestial objects.
-In section \ref{sec:velocity_dis}, we discuss the origin of the astrophysical parameters and their errors, which lead to variations in the DM capture rate.
-Whereas in section \ref{sec:simu}, we focus on the effects of cosmological simulations and some of the well-motivated empirical velocity distributions in our study.
-In sections \ref{sec:cap_all} and \ref{sec:cap_sun}, we report the deviations produced, considering the effects of astrophysical uncertainties and cosmological simulations for the five kinds of celestial objects that have been considered in this work.
-Finally, in section \ref{sec:comp} we provide a systematic comparison between our results obtained from astrophysical data and cosmological simulations, before concluding in section \ref{sec:conclude}.
+In section \ref{sec:velocity_dis}, we discuss the origin of the astrophysical parameters and their associated errors, which lead to variations in the DM capture rate.
+In section \ref{sec:simu}, we focus on the effects of cosmological simulations on certain empirical velocity distributions.
+In sections \ref{sec:cap_all} and \ref{sec:cap_sun}, we catalog the effective change in the capture rate from the standard choices, for five different celestial objects.
+In section \ref{sec:comp} we provide a systematic comparison between the results obtained from astrophysical data to the ones obtained using cosmological simulations.
+Finally we conclude the findings of our work in section \ref{sec:conclude}.